Ozia112/Team-2-FSE-repo/(D)Process/Process description.md

 - `TM-05`: Cristofer Barrera
 - `TM-06`: Adrián Rosado
 - `TM-07`: Alexander Castañeda
+### Roles and Responsibilities
+- `Project Manager`: _Responsible for the overall management of the project, in charge of distributing tasks across the different stages among all members, taking into account their skills._
+- `Repository Manager`: _Responsible for organizing the project to improve readability and ensuring that repository navigation is user-friendly for those visiting the directory._
+- `Log Keeper`: _Responsible for recording and organizing the logs of all project members in a readable and easy-to-analyze format to enable quick and efficient data analysis._
+- `Task Owner`: _Members who have been assigned a specific project task._
+- `Assistant`: _Members assigned to assist the task owner in solving the issues related to the specific task._
+---
 ## Workflow
 ### Iterations
 The workflow will be structured in six-day iterations (except in specific cases), during which the different activities have been distributed.
 At the beginning of each iteration, a general report will be made on all changes implemented, objectives achieved, possible corrections, and the resolution of any questions the team may have regarding the previous iteration or upcoming activities.